kslg/elite-rides/README.md

 [Back to contents](#contents)

----

 # Deployments and Database Setup
 The database I have been using while building Elite Rides in Gitpod is only accessible within Gitpod.
 The deployed site on Heroku will not be able to access it.
 So, I had to create a new database that can be accessed by my Heroku app.

-## I started by creating an external database using ElephantSQL.
+## Creating an external database using ElephantSQL

 1. Log in to ElephantSQL.com to access your dashboard
 2. Click “Create New Instance”